bbauska/meta-react-basics/README.md

 components and assets, and explain the benefits of planning folder use for app development.

-Let&apos;s begin by examining how the default files and folders are laid out in a React app project.
+Let's begin by examining how the default files and folders are laid out in a React app project.

 When you build a React app using the command npm init React app, your